r7l/agnoster-gentoo-zsh-theme/README.md

 # Agnoster Gentoo

-A Gentoo flavored version of the ZSH Agnoster Theme
+A Gentoo flavored version of the Agnoster ZSH Theme.

+Follow [this link](https://github.com/agnoster/agnoster-zsh-theme) for a detailed description.